DL_MESO is a general purpose mesoscale simulation package developed by Michael Seaton for

 Couplings with mass and heat transfers

 Shan-Chen pseudopotential interactions (standard form and with quadratic terms)

 Lishchuk continuum-based methods (various local and non-local implementations) for applying interfacial tensions

 Swift free-energy based methods (one and two fluids)

 LBE simulation of lid-driven cavity flow at Re=135 (left) and developing von Kármán vortex street in a channel (right)

 The Dissipative Particle Dynamics code includes the following features:

-- Ewald sum electrostatics with Slater-type (exponential) and Gaussian charge smearing
+Ewald sum or SPME electrostatics with Slater-type (exponential), Gaussian, linear or sinusoidal charge smearing

 DPD simulation of spontaneous vesicle formation of amphiphilic vesicle: formed vesicle (left) and cross-section with encapsulated water (right)